 “A lot of countries talk about what they’re going to do, but in Bermuda we actually did it,” said E. David Burt.

-The country’s newly created regulations cover all types of digital assets and include strict compliance controls.
+The territory’s newly created regulations cover all types of digital assets and include strict compliance controls.
 “If you’re a bad actor or have a checkered past, don’t waste your time,” Burt said.
 “Our prison does have water views, but it is a prison.”

 “For many of us trying to do public policy, you’re trying to keep the control freaks from crushing the innovation,” said U.S. Rep. David Schweikert, R.-Ariz., a member of the bipartisan Congressional Blockchain Caucus.
 He said that regulation by federal agencies should not turn into “a bureaucracy that’s knifing each other over threats to [their] authority.”